isomerpages/imda-oin/_ongoing-national-innovation-challenges/1d-oip-nic.md

     <input type="checkbox" id="list-item-2">
     <label for="list-item-2">Networked X-Ray Machines with Automated Risk Prioritisation for Centralised Control and Efficient Monitoring</label>
       <ul>
-        <li><b><h4>Civil Aviation Authority of Singapore (CAAS) & SATS Ltd</h4>How might we develop a threat detection solution through a networked X-ray machines that can automatically triage images from multiple machines, and securely be assessed by a centralised pool of certified operators for efficient and effective threat assessment?</b>
+        <li><b><h4>CAAS & SATS Ltd</h4>How might we develop a threat detection solution through a networked X-ray machines that can automatically triage images from multiple machines, and securely be assessed by a centralised pool of certified operators for efficient and effective threat assessment?</b>

 <h5>What We Are Looking For</h5>